VincentJ711/gce-elastic-docker/README.md

 - `prototype.cluster_state(verbose?: boolean[false]): Promise<string | undefined>` curls the host on port 9200 and asks for its cluster health state.
 If it succeeds, it resolves with `green | yellow | red`.
 If it fails or gets no response, it resolves with `undefined`.
 - `prototype.kibana_status(verbose?: boolean[false]): Promise<number | undefined>` curls the host on port 5601 and checks the http status code.
 If it succeeds, it resolves with a number (like 200).
 If it fails or gets no response, it resolves with `undefined`.
+- `prototype.kibana_saved_objects(verbose?: boolean[false]): Promise<[]>` curls the host on port 5601 @ `/api/saved_objects/_find` and returns the saved_objects array. will throw if this isn't a Kibana node.
+I believe this api endpoint was added in 6.4, so don't call this if your image was for an es version < 6.4. (see [here](https://www.elastic.co/guide/en/kibana/master/saved-objects-api.html))

 ## supported versions of Elasticsearch/Kibana
 Currently, 5.x and 6.x should work.
-When future major versions are released, i'll do my best to keep up to date.
+The only part I have to keep up to date are the supported Docker environment variables for Elasticsearch/Kibana.
+These seem to be updated for each major/minor version.

 ## FAQ
 For general insight into how this package works, I strongly recommend you create a single node cluster and set verbose to true.